1 Red Bird Fire Truck Recovered, 1 Still Missing

 Video

-The Red Bird Fire Department said two Fire Trucks mainly used to fight brush and grass fires were stolen sometime overnight.
+The Red Bird Fire Department said two Fire Trucks mainly used to fight brush and grass fires were stolen.

 Keep up-to-date with everything that happens in your world.